 We also do not know what emotions and experiences may bubble up as a result of spending time with an artwork.

-Therefore I’m going to share some thoughts about facilitating around sensitive subjects in difficult times.
+So, I’m going to share some thoughts here about facilitating around sensitive subjects in difficult times.
 I’m going to focus on your role as a facilitator and also how you can look after your own needs too.

 We know that some programmes, tours or sessions specifically involve sharing difficult narratives and directly addressing challenging subjects.